Syan-Lin/CV/_pages/about.md

 I am currently in **THU** as a PhD candidate in Earth System Science, with research interests in **high-performance computing (HPC)**.

 I possess a strong passion for programming and have built a solid foundation in various programming languages.
-I have developed an LLM-based chat system that has gained close to **1,000 stars** on GitHub.
+I have developed an LLM-based chat system that has gained **1,000+ stars** on GitHub.
 Additionally, I have maintained a habit of writing blogs for many years.

 Education
 ------